yulu/visearch-sdk-android/Source/VisenzeAndroidSDK/README.md

 ```

 `ResultListAdapter` need to be implemented to handle a list of object as input for viewing.
 It is in a separate class file.
-Create the class in a new .java file `ResultListAdapter.java`:
+Create a new class `ResultListAdapter.java`:

 ```java
 package com.visenze.android.visenzesdk_demo;